Glasgow Corporation Tramways

 Motormen and conductors

 The crew of Tramcar No 100, bound for Mount Florida, pose for the cameraman — photo undated, but probably mid-to-late Edwardian.
 The jackets are now double-breasted, and the new prominent cap badges are clearly seen.
-Both men are wearing long-service badges on their left breasts — rather than the right-hand side, which later became the standard — the conductor 5 years, the motorman 10 years, the latter meaning that the photo was taken at the very earliest in 1905.
+Both men are wearing long-service badges on their left breasts — rather than the right-hand side, which later became the standard — the conductor 5 years, the motorman 10 years, the latter meaning that the photograph was taken at the very earliest in 1905.

-A fine studio portrait of a GCT tramwayman (Employee No 2484), more than likely a motorman — photo undated, but probably mid-Edwardian.
+A fine studio portrait of a GCT tramwayman (Employee No 2484), more than likely a motorman — photo undated, but probably mid Edwardian.
 Author's Collection.

 Glasgow Corporation Tramways motorman's/conductor’s cap badge (issued from 1905/6 to 1929) — nickel and blue enamel.
 Author's Collection.

 A studio portrait of two GCT employees — photo undated, though probably taken around 1906.
 The man seated on the left is James Gamley Moir (Employee No 1195), who was born in Forfar in 1876 and moved to Glasgow in the early 1900s to take up work as a GCT conductor.
-He returned to Forfar sometime prior to the Great War, finding work in a slaughter house, but dying in 1922 at the relatively early age of 46.
+He returned to Forfar some time prior to the Great War, finding work in a slaughter house, but dying in 1922 at the relatively early age of 46.
 Photo courtesy of David Carnegie, James Gamley Moir's great grandson.

 A group of conductors and motormen assembled at an unknown depot — photo undated, but almost certainly taken in the mid-to-late Edwardian era.
-All the men are wearing the shorter length double-breasted jackets which were superseded by three-quarter length jackets sometime before 1910.
+All the men are wearing the shorter length double-breasted jackets, which were superseded by three-quarter length jackets sometime before 1910.
 Author's Collection.

 A studio portrait of a GCT motorman (probably), Employee No 2810 — photo undated, but probably taken in the late-Edwardian era, and certainly before 1910 when the style of jacket was changed.
 Photo courtesy of the Stephen Howarth Collection.